ctjong/orion/docs/user-roles.md

 Role | Description
 - | -
 guest | Unauthenticated user.
-Assigned when with no token provided. member | Authenticated user.
+Assigned when no token is provided. member | Authenticated user.
 Assigned when a valid token is provided. owner | Owner of the target record.
 Assigned if the request is a GET in private mode OR if the request is a POST/PUT/DELETE and the target record is owned by the user. admin | Site administrator.
 There is no endpoint to assign this to users programmatically, so this needs to be set manually by database admin.